|

 about the allure and dangers of recreational drugs is a delicate

-combination of the playful and the profound, thus managing to do
+blend of the playful and the profound that manages to do

-Dick's particular literary style justice.
-The main tool to achieve
+justice to Dick's particular literary style.
+The main tool in achieving

 Linklater's digitally shot frames were animated (or rather

-re-animated, or was it de-animated?) by a crew of animators.
+re-animated, or was it de-animated?) by a team of animators.
 This

 biting humour.
-And his ingenious dialogue is perfectly preserved and
+His ingenious dialogue is perfectly preserved and

 Barris.
-Fans of the novel may find that the ending comes a little
+Fans of the novel may feel that the film's ending arrives a

-abrupt in Linklater's film, but I choose to focus on the wonder of
+bit abruptly, but I prefer to focus on the wonder of

-having the works of really intelligent authors brought to the
+seeing the works of truly intelligent authors brought to the

 screen.
-A lot of great things can be said about the average
+A lot of nice things can be said about the average

-Hollywood screenwriter, but he's no Philip K. Dick.
+Hollywood screenwriters – but they're no Philip K. Dick.

 |